cefn/watchable/packages/nevermore/README.md

 ### Batch (generator) API

-For batch routines, (or potentially infinite sets), nevermore provides an alternative API based on iterable sequences of no-arg functions, with the same options available...
+For batch routines, (or potentially infinite sets), `createSettlementSequence` provides an alternative API based on iterable sequences of no-arg functions, with the same options available...

 ```ts
 import { createSettlementSequence } from "@watchable/nevermore";